Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

 \subsection{Psychometric Curve}

-Based on the accuracy of participants' answers to discriminate stiffness pairs, we formed a psychometric curve that summarizes their discrimination performance.
-This curve was formed using the sigmoid function technique presented in a previous study \cite{Sarac2022} as in Fig. \ref{fig:All PSE}.
-We analyzed the results using a two-way repeated-measures analysis of variance (ANOVA) with hand dominance as a within-subject factor and hand-wrist congruence as a between-subject factor (Table \ref{tab:study2results}).
+Based on participants' discrimination accuracy, we formed a psychometric curve using the sigmoid function technique presented in a previous study \cite{Sarac2022} as in Fig. \ref{fig:All PSE}.
+Table \ref{tab:MeanValues} shows the mean and standard deviation of PSEs and JNDs.